Reesy/CrappyDuck/README.md

 # CrappyDuck
-This is a clone of flappybird using SFML, it's made just fun!
+This is a clone of flappybird using SFML, it's made just for fun!

 SFML can be found http://www.sfml-dev.org